lambdanil/astOS/README.md

 ---
 ## Installation
 * astOS is installed from the official Arch Linux live iso available on [https://archlinux.org/](https://archlinux.org)
+* If you run into issues installing packages during installation, make sure you're using the newest arch iso, and if needed update the pacman keyring
+* You need an internet connection to install astOS
+* Currently astOS ships 2 installation profiles, one for minimal installs, and the other for desktop with the Gnome desktop environment, but support for more DE's will be added

 Install git first - this will allow us to download the install script